 What are your priorities for matching pen friends?

 I always do my best to match you based on several factors: age, region, and interests.
-I always focus first on age and interests, as these distinctions are cross-cultural and seem to be the keys to finding a long-lasting pen friend.
+In this vein, I always focus first on age and interests, as these distinctions are cross-cultural and seem to be the keys to finding a long-lasting pen friend.
 For those with specific region requests, I always give priority to the longer-standing members first.
 Be assured, though, that I keep very good records and I'm usually good about giving everyone who wants one a turn to have an international pen friend.
 Please keep in mind that the group currently has over 700 members---at least 65% of whom are American and at least 40% of whom request a specific, non-American country.
 In addition, pandemics and wars close borders and delay or suspend mail between countries, so I must take that into consideration when matching people.
 The best way for our group to grow internationally is for all of us to share it with our international friends on social media.
+I give you the option to be specific about your partner preferences in your application and you are always welcome to update those preferences by emailing me.
+I take your wishes in this area as my highest priority.

 Can I have more than one pen friend through the Guild?